 The 2024 Rule made three changes to the EAP Exemption’s salary threshold, which would become effective at different times.

-- On July 1, 2024, the 2024 Rule raised the salary level from $684 per week to $844 per week (or from $35,568 annually to $43,888 annually)
+- On July 1, 2024, the 2024 Rule raised the salary level from $684 per week to $844 per week (or from $35,568 annually to $43,888 annually).

-- On January 1, 2025, the 2024 Rule was set to increase the salary level from $844 per week to $1,128 per week (or from $43,888 annually to $58,656 annually)
+- On Jan.
+1, 2025, the 2024 Rule was set to increase the salary level from $844 per week to $1,128 per week (or from $43,888 annually to $58,656 annually).

-- The 2024 Rule would have automatically updated the salary threshold every three years based on contemporary earnings data
+- The 2024 Rule would have automatically updated the salary threshold every three years based on contemporary earnings data.

-The 2024 Rule also increased the “highly compensated employee” (HCE Exemption) salary threshold from $107,432 annually to $132,964 annually as of July 1, 2024, and to $151,164 annually as of January 1, 2025, with automatic updates every three years.
+The 2024 Rule also increased the “highly compensated employee” (HCE Exemption) salary threshold from $107,432 annually to $132,964 annually as of July 1, 2024, and to $151,164 annually as of Jan.
+1, 2025, with automatic updates every three years.

 Court’s Decision

-In its decision, the Court held that the 2024 Rule exceeded the DOL’s authority because it effectively displaced the FLSA’s duties test with a predominate—if not exclusive—salary-level test.
+In its decision, the court held that the 2024 Rule exceeded the DOL’s authority because it effectively displaced the FLSA’s duties test with a predominate—if not exclusive—salary-level test.

 Next Steps